CityOfNewYork/ACCESS-NYC/README.md

 $context['post'] = $program;
 ```

 Instantiated Controllers accept either a post object or post ID argument if used outside of their single view context.
-The following example intantiates a list of alert posts:
+The following example instantiates a list of alert posts:

 ```php
 <?php